Intraventricular Flow Mapping

 undersampling

-• RF signals are generally sampled at a frequency four times the center frequency
+• RF signals are usually sampled at 4 times the central frequency

-• RF undersampling can avoid data overload and reduce data workflow
+• This can avoid data overload and facilitate transfer

 • See article #53